storageos/storageos.github.io/_docs/platforms/kubernetes/install/index.md

 ## Kubernetes with StorageOS

-Kubernetes and StorageOS communicate to each other to perform actions such as create, delete or mount volumes.
+Kubernetes and StorageOS communicate with each other to perform actions such as create, delete or mount volumes.
 The standard communication procedure uses REST API calls.
 However, StorageOS also implements communication using CSI.
-By using CSI, Kubernetes and StorageOS communicates via a Linux socket.
+By using CSI, Kubernetes and StorageOS communicate over a Unix domain socket.
 That socket is handled by the Kubelet in the Host.

 ## CSI (Container Storage Interface) Note